mdamapong/Monster-Game/readme.md

 MVP:

-- user will have to pick your pets
+-user will have to pick your pets

-- user will have to incubate the egg by playing/petting function
+-user will have to incubate the egg by playing/petting function

 -user will name the pet when spawn